 Also known as a back-to-back townhome, Avenue Townhomes, have three storeys for your family to spread out and enjoy their own space!
 They’re also freehold, with no maintenance fees except in the rare situation where the home is on a private street.
 Unlike Urban Townhomes, Avenue Townhomes are designed with a garage at the front of the house.
 They also have generous windows and open living spaces to suit your lifestyle and are ideal options for first-time homebuyers, new families, and investors.
 These homes come in 2-and 3-bedroom designs featuring 9’ ceilings on the second floor, a large exterior balcony and a walk-in closet in the primary bedroom.

 Avenue Townhomes are perfect for families looking for a low-maintenance home, with no basement or backyard to manage.
-Avenue Townhomes are currently available in Brookline, Kanata, and will soon be available in more communities across Ottawa.
+Avenue Townhomes are currently available in Brookline, Kanata, Quinn's Pointe, Barrhaven, and Avalon West, Orléans.

 What is an Executive Townhome?

 Executive Townhomes provide your family with a lot of space, with three- and four-bedroom options meticulously designed to suit your lifestyle.
 These two-storey freehold homes have open, flowing living spaces, nine-foot ceilings on the main floor, front and backyards and large finished basements to give your family room to work and play.
 As the largest Townhome option available to you, and the only Minto Communities Townhome with a basement, Executive Townhomes are perfect for growing families in need of space for kids (and pets) to play!

 What’s the difference between end units, interior units, and corner units?